Dexamethasone: Price

 Dexamethasone is inexpensive.
 In the United States a month of medication is typically priced less than US$25.
 In India, a course of treatment for preterm labor is about US$0.50.
 The drug is available in most areas of the world.

 Nonmedical use

-Dexamethasone is given in legal Bangladesh brothels to prostitutes not yet of legal age, causing weight gain aimed at making them appear older and healthier to customers and police.
+Dexamethasone is given to prostituted Bangladeshi children, causing weight gain aimed at making them appear older and healthier to customers and police.

 Dexamethasone and most glucocorticoids are banned by sporting bodies including the World Anti-Doping Agency.

 Veterinary use

 Combined with marbofloxacin CAS number 115550-35-1and clotrimazole, dexamethasone is available under the name Aurizon, CAS number 50-02-2, and used to treat difficult ear infections, especially in dogs.
 It can also be combined with trichlormethiazide to treat horses with swelling of distal limbs and general bruising.
+Dexamethasone is also used for emergency patients with hypoadrenocorticism as the drug does not interfere with adrenocorticotropic hormone stimulation testing.